drs-p/fontawesome-free/README.md

 A list of all icons and their names is included in the appendices of the [manual](https://github.com/drs-p/fontawesome-free/blob/main/texmf/doc/latex/fontawesome-free/fontawesome-free.pdf).

-By default, the Font Awesome icons have varying widths.
-The command has a starred variant `\fa*` that produces fixed-width icons, by centering them in a 1.25em wide box.
+The Font Awesome icons have varying widths.
+The `\fa` command has a starred variant `\fa*` that produces fixed-width icons, by centering them in a 1.25em wide box.

 ### Copyright

-All fonts are Copyright 2024 Fonticons, Inc. (<https://fontawesome.com>) with Reserved Font Name: “Font Awesome”.
+The font files are Copyright 2024 Fonticons, Inc. (<https://fontawesome.com>) with Reserved Font Name: “Font Awesome”.
 All other files are Copyright 2024-2025 Marc Penninga.